Last Updated: 3/23/2020

 As always, we are want to prioritize the health and safety of our clients and patients.
 If there is a special accommodation that will allow us to serve you, please call our office.
 For example, we would be happy to bring your prescriptions and food to you in your car and check you out curbside.

 As always please contact our office with questions or concerns.

 We have returned to our normal operating hours.

 We may continue to experience delayed appointments and longer phone call waiting periods.

 Sunday Appointments with Dr. Pitcairn (Limited)

-Dr. Pitcairn will be offering a limited number of routine, non-emergent appointments on Sunday, April 5, 12, & 19 from 12pm-4pm.
-As the office will only be staffed by Dr. Pitcairn and a small staff, we will not be answering the telephone.
+We will look forward to offering a limited number of Sunday appointments.
+As the office will only be staffed by one doctor and a small staff, we will not be answering the telephone on Sundays.

 Please call our office to schedule your routine appointment today!
-Safety precautions, as outlined below, will still be in full effect.
+Safety precautions, as outlined below, will still be in full effect on Sundays.

 LIMITED BUILDING ACCESS: